lauraz-15/walk-active/README.md

 ### Bugs

 There was a bug with user imput when capital letters were used.
-There loop worked  prompting the user to enter the answer again, but one the an
+There loop worked prompting the user to enter the answer again, but one the correct value was entered programme stopped running.
+This was fixed using lower() method and fixing the flowchart loop.

 ### Testing

 Testing was performed to ensure that all programme runs as exected.
 All formulas and calculation were checked if correct.
 Extensive testing was performed for the user input asnwers.
-Some errors and bigs were found(marked in yellow below), then was fixed and retested.
+Some errors and bugs were found(marked in yellow below), then was fixed and retested to ensure code runs as expected.

 ![Testing_part_1](https://github.com/lauraz-15/walk-active/blob/main/assets/readme_images/testing_part_!.png)
 ![Testing_part_2](https://github.com/lauraz-15/walk-active/blob/main/assets/readme_images/testing_part_2.png)